Securing Real-Time Internet-of-Things: Securing RT-IoT: Host-based Approaches

 \subsection{Security with Hardware Support}

 The key idea of providing security \textit{without} compromising the \textit{safety} of the physical system is built on the \textit{Simplex} framework \cite{sha2001using}.
 Simplex is a well-known real-time architecture that utilizes a minimal, verified controller (\eg \textit{safety controller}) as backup when the complex, high-performance controller (\eg \textit{complex controller}) is not available or malfunctioning.
-The goal of Simplex method it to guarantee that under any behavior of the complex subsystem, the physical system would remain \textit{safe}.
+The goal of the Simplex method is to guarantee that even though a safety-critical system is controlled by a complex controller, the physical system would remain \textit{safe}.
 We have used the idea of Simplex in the context of RT-IoT security \cite{mohan_s3a, securecore,securecore_memory,securecore_syscal,mhasan_resecure16}.
-The key concept of using Simplex-based architecture for security is to use a minimal simple subsystem (say a trusted core) to \textit{monitor} the properties (\ie timing behavior \cite{mohan_s3a, securecore}, memory access \cite{securecore_memory}, system call trace \cite{securecore_syscal}, behavioral anomalies \cite{mhasan_resecure16}, \etc) of an untrusted entity (\eg monitored core) that is designed for more complex tasks and/or exposed to less secure medium (\eg network, Internet, I/O channels, \etc).
+The key concept of using Simplex-based architecture for security is to use a minimal simple subsystem (say a trusted core) to \textit{monitor} the properties (\ie timing behavior \cite{mohan_s3a, securecore}, memory access \cite{securecore_memory}, system call trace \cite{securecore_syscal}, behavioral anomalies \cite{mhasan_resecure16}, \etc) of an untrusted entity (\eg monitored core) that is designed for more complex tasks and/or exposed to less secure mediums (\eg network, Internet, I/O channels, \etc).